artem-budnikov/dev-hub/docs/getting-started/hello-world.md

 This tutorial shows you how to run a simple "Hello World" example in GridGain.

-The following technologies are used in this example:

-* Java Development Kit (JDK) 1.8
-* GridGain Community Edition
-* Maven 3.1.1
-* IntelliJ IDEA 15 CE

 ## 1. Download and Install GridGain
 Download the latest binary distribution from the [GridGain website](https://www.gridgain.com/resources/download) and extract the resulting .zip file to a location of your choice: